quantifiedcode/python-anti-patterns/docs/maintainability/redefining_built-in.rst

 Description
 -----------

 When a user-defined function has the same name as a function from a Python Standard Library, the ``Redefining built-in %r`` error is raised, where ``%r`` is the name of the function that is being overloaded with two or more names.
-Overloading functions is generally a bad programming practice and should be avoided at all costs.
+Overloading functions is generally a bad programming practice and should be avoided as much as possible.

 Examples
 ----------